stefangeneralao/sinch-actions/README.md

-# sinch-actions
+# Sinch Conversation API Actions
 Send an conversation API message from GitHub Actions.

-# Prerequisites
+## Prerequisites
 - Sinch dashboard account
 - Conversation API app

-# Usage
+## Usage
 1. Create a conversation API with app setup with channels to use.
 Currently only Telegram can be used.

-2. For listening to to PL with certain label add the following to the workflow
+2. For listening to PR with certain label add the following to the workflow
 ```
 - name: Urgent PR was created
 if: contains(github.event.pull_request.labels.*.name, 'urgent')